altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 ~A short time later, above her Ada heard~
 "D::Hello, is anyone there!"
-~Followed by footsteps up the stairs, followed by several more sets~ 'A_R::Sounds a bit more than 20.'
+~Followed by footsteps up the stairs, followed by several more sets~ 'AD_R::Sounds a bit more than 20.'
 *Lenny looked out the door, waiting, holding one vial above a vat* ~He was wearing a gas mask~
 *Dana ran up the steps*